andmonosu/iMDb-Project/README.md

 # iMDb-Project
-This project is the front end of the web app.
+This project is the front end of a web app.
 On this website, you can find films through the search bar and filter the results.
 Also, you can find a feature which recommends films after rating some films that appear on the page.

 ## Project Setup